An initiative of World Aid Network

 About us & our work

-Is Breast Cancer Awareness a registered charity?
+Is Breast Cancer Charity a registered charity?

-Breast Cancer Awareness is a fundraising campaign of World Aid Network.
+Breast Cancer Charity is a fundraising campaign of World Aid Network.
 World Aid Network is registered with the Information Commissioner's Office (ICO) as a data controller, registration number ZC156579.
 Our charity registration is currently in progress with the Charity Commission for England and Wales.

 Is World Aid Network connected to the NHS?